Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/temperature-analysis.md

 The materials considered have been considered independent of price, so to assess viability, quote would need to be obtained for all options.
 As well as reducing the temperature of the vaccine chamber, using a foam or sponge to fill the gap between ice pack and carousel inner wall, the potential for the bottle to move around in the chaamber is reduced as the stiffness of the foam will help to centre the bottle within the chamber.

+If the price of these materials or others with the compressibility and thermal conductivity requirements is too high to consider them for use in the small smile, the outer insulation can be made thicker as this also has the effect of reducing the temperature of the vaccine chamber as discussed eaarlier.
+4cm thick radial insulation was found to maintain the vaccine chamber average temperature much closer to a value within the optimum range, so this could be used as an alternative at the loss of some overall size reduction.